oct2pus/emoji-dl/README.md

 The Download path is $PWD/instance.name.social

 Windows is not supported.
-I will take pull requests to fix Windows related issues, but I each supported platform comes first.
+I will take pull requests to fix Windows related issues, but supported platform comes first.